foundry-vtt-community/wiki.js/development/api/applicationv2.md

 ### Using a button triggers full web page refresh

 The default HTML behavior for a `button` element is to submit the whole webpage as a form and refresh the page.
 To avoid this, you need to use `<button type="button">` so it only performs your click listener.

+### Arrays in Forms

+Foundry only natively handles arrays of primitives in its forms - that is, an array of strings, numbers, or booleans.
+If you have an array of objects, you have two options
+- Override `DocumentSheetV2#_prepareSubmitData`, calling `super` then modifying the `data` it returns.
+If you're not subclassing DocumentSheetV2, your own form handler is fully in charge of handling the data.
+- Implement a [DataModel](/en/development/api/DataModel) for whatever you're returning, allowing the casting in `ArrayField` to handle the transformation.